Tutorial: Deploy apps using Deployment Configurations

-- You are working with RubyMine version 8.0 or higher.
+You are working with RubyMine version 8.0 or later.
 This tutorial is prepared with RubyMine 2016.1.

 Also note that this tutorial is created on Windows 10 and makes use of the default keyboard shortcuts scheme.
 If you are working on a different platform, or use another keyboard scheme, the keyboard shortcuts will be different.

 Click on the main toolbar or press Ctrl+Alt+S to open the Settings/Preferences dialog, and choose the Deployment page (you can access the same page by choosing from the main menu).

 Click , then in the Add Server dialog, type your server name

 MyRemoteServer and select its type (in our case, this is Local or mounted folder):